braintree/runbook/README.md

 ### Adding New Run Behaviors

 Every Entity and Statement gets access to a Toolbox in `metatada[:toolbox]`.
 This toolbox is used to provide methods with side effects (such as printing messages) when rendering and running your runbooks.
-Addtional behaviors can be added to the toolbox by prepending `Runbook::Toolbox`.
+Additional behaviors can be added to the toolbox by prepending `Runbook::Toolbox`.

 ```ruby
 module MyRunbook::Extensions